CityU-AIM-Group/MultiModal-learning/README.md

-# Discrepancy and Gradient-guided Multi-Modal Knowledge Distillation for Pathological Glioma Grading
+# Multi-Modal Knowledge Distillation for Pathological Glioma Grading

-This repository is an official PyTorch implementation of the paper "Discrepancy and Gradient-guided Multi-Modal Knowledge Distillation for Pathological Glioma Grading" from MICCAI 2022.
+This repository contains official PyTorch implementations of the paper
+1. "Discrepancy and Gradient-guided Multi-Modal Knowledge Distillation for Pathological Glioma Grading" from MICCAI 2022.
+2. "Gradient modulated contrastive distillation of low-rank multi-modal knowledge for disease diagnosis" from MIA 2023.